 The church, the bride of Jesus Christ, is made up of all believers during this age, baptized into the body by the Holy Ghost.
 The local church is the assembly of baptized believers in a particular location, joined together to fulfill God’s plan and purpose, which is above all else, to bring glory and honor to God.
 All believers should be an active member in local assembly.
 Each local assembly is to be independent, with no outside control, only it’s head being Jesus Christ.
 I Cor.
 12:13; Acts 2:41-43; Eph 4:11, 5:23-24; Acts 1:8; Rom 1:16

 X. The Ordinances

 This church observes two ordinances: believers baptism and the Lord’s Supper.
 Baptism by immersion after one has received Jesus Christ as Savior.
-It pictures death, burial and resurrection of Jesus Christ and is a public indentification with Him.
+It pictures death, burial and resurrection of Jesus Christ and is a public identification with Him.
 There is no merit in this other than being obedient to His command, but it is a prerequisite to church membership.
 The Lord’s Supper is a time of remembrance of what He has done for us and self-examination in light of that.
-The elements of the Lord’s Supper are unleavened and grape juice.
+The elements of the Lord’s Supper are unleavened bread and grape juice.
 Acts 8:36-39; Rom 6:3-5; I Cor.
 11:23-32

 XI.
 The Pretribulation Rapture of the Church